Dr. Bruce N. Walker

 Dr. Michael A. Nees

 Dr. Michael A. Nees received his PhD in Psychology from Georgia Tech in 2009.
 His dissertation was entitled, Internal Representations of Auditory Frequency: Behavioral Studies of Format and Malleability by Instructions.
 Follwoing graduation, Dr. Nees taught at Spelman College in Atlanta, and then held a postdoctoral research position in the Georgia Tech Sonification Lab.
 Among other successes and honors, Mike was awarded the 2010 APA Division 21 George E. Briggs Dissertation Award, for the best dissertation in the field of Applied Experimental/Engineering Psychology.
-Mike is now (from 2011) an Assistant Professor of Psychology at Lafayette College, and directs the Human Factors, Perception, & Cognition Laboratory.
+Mike is now (from 2018) an Associate Professor of Psychology at Lafayette College, and directs the Human Factors, Perception, & Cognition Laboratory.

 [Dissertation: "Internal representations of auditory frequency: behavioral studies of format and malleability by instructions"]